kaascevich/kaascevich.github.io/src/content/posts/axvisualsupportagent-woes.md

 There's also another issue I'm having with AXVisualSupportAgent that doesn't appear to be related to the one above -- it seems to be leaking memory at a rate of about a megabyte every 20 seconds.
-I'm even more clueless as to what might be causing this, so again, [please contact me][email] if you have any uggestions.
+I'm even more clueless as to what might be causing this, so again, [please contact me][email] if you have any suggestions.

 ------